Gromov hyperbolicity III: an improved geometric characterization and its applications

-As was briefly pointed out in the previous section, all the known proofs for Theorem \ref{Thm-A} (or weaker forms of Theorem \ref{thm:Eculidean}) depend heavily on the uniformization theory of Bonk-Heinonen-Koskela \cite{BHK}, in particular on the Lebesgue measure and integration in $\IR^n$.
-The dependence on the dimension $n$ comes from the Ahlfors $n$-regularity of the Lebesgue $n$-measure in $\IR^n$.
-In this paper, we shall provide an elementary measure-independent proof of Theorem \ref{thm:Eculidean} (and thus in particular a new proof of Theorem \ref{Thm-A}), using only the metric doubling property of $\IR^n$ (equipped with the standard Euclidean distance).
-Recall that \begin{defn} A metric space $X=(X,d)$ is called \emph{$Q$-doubling}, if for each ball $B(x,r)$, every $r/2$-separated subset of $B(x,r)$ has at most $Q$ points. \end{defn} A simple volume comparison implies that $\IR^n$ (equipped with the standard Euclidean distance) is $2^n$-doubling, according to Definition \ref{def:Q doubling ms}.
+As was briefly pointed out in the previous subsection, all the known proofs for the geometric characterization of Gromov hyperbolicity (e.g., Theorems \ref{Thm-A} and \ref{Thm-B}) depend heavily on the uniformization theory of Bonk-Heinonen-Koskela \cite{BHK}, in particular, on the Lebesgue measure and integration in $\IR^n$ or abstract metric measure spaces.
+The dependence on the dimension $n$ (or $Q$) comes from the Ahlfors $n$-regularity of the Lebesgue $n$-measure in $\IR^n$ (or the Ahlfors $Q$-regularity of the measure in metric measure spaces).

-As an application of our general new approach, we are actually able to prove Theorem \ref{thm:Eculidean} in the setting of locally compact $Q$-doubling metric spaces.
-Our next main result provides an affirmative answer to Question \ref{Ques:metric version}.
-It can be viewed as a natural extension of the Euclidean characterization of Gromov hyperbolicity (Theorem \ref{thm:Eculidean}) to abstract metric spaces. \begin{thm} Fix $Q>1$.
-Let $X=(X, d)$ be a locally compact $Q$-doubling length space and $\Omega\subset X$ a proper subdomain.
-Then the following conclusions hold. \begin{enumerate} \item If $(\Omega, k)$ is $\delta$-Gromov hyperbolic, then $\Omega$ satisfies the $C$-Gehring-Hayman inequality and the $C$-ball separation condition with $C=e^{5\tau \cdot Q^{\log_2 9\tau}}$ and $\tau=e^{(2\delta Q)^{192(1+\delta)}}$. \item If $\Omega$ satisfies both the $C$-Gehring-Hayman inequality and the $C$-ball separation condition, then $(\Omega,k)$ is $\delta$-Gromov hyperbolic with $\delta=50 C^6(3+C)^2$. \end{enumerate} \end{thm}